Jerseyville, Illinois: History

 In 1827, James Faulkner, a Pennsylvania native, and his family built a small framed structure that was named the "Little Red House," in the area that is now known as Jerseyville.
 The "Little Red House" served as the first stagecoach station, first tavern, first school, and first bank in the immediate area.
-By 1834, the small settlement that grew up around Faulkner's home, then known as Hickory Grove by its residents, was surveyed and platted by two immigrants from New Jersey, John Lott and Edward M. Daly.
+By 1834, the small settlement that grew up around Faulkner's home, then known as Hickory Grove by its residents, was surveyed and platted by three immigrants from New Jersey, John Lott, Edward M. Daly Brandon F. Kennedy, and Mason A. Roberts.
 Lott and Daly's involvement marked the beginning of a proportionally large number of merchants, businessmen and settlers from New Jersey.
 A meeting was called in that same year at the "Little Red House" to vote for a town name, so a post office could be established.
 The name of Jerseyville was chosen to honor the native state of many of its inhabitants.
+In 1839, Jersey County was formed out of Greene County and Jerseyville was named as its county seat.